Staphylococcus epidermidis: Antibiotic resistance

+Acne vulgaris

 Preliminary research also indicates S. epidermidis is universally found inside affected acne vulgaris pores, where Cutibacterium acnes is normally the sole resident.

-The role of Staphylococcus epidermidis in acne vulgaris

-Staphylococcus epidermidis in the normal skin is nonpathogenic.
-But in abnormal lesions, it becomes pathogenic, likely in acne vulgaris.
-Staphylococcus epidermidis enters the sebaceous gland (colonized by Propionibacterium acnes, the main bacterium that causes acne vulgaris) and damages the hair follicles by producing lipolytic enzymes that change the sebum from fraction to dense (thick) form leading to inflammatory effect.
+Staphylococcus epidermidis in the normal skin is nonpathogenic and innocuous.
+But in abnormal lesions (such as openings or cuts on the skin), it becomes pathogenic, likely in acne vulgaris.
+Staphylococcus epidermidis enters the sebaceous gland (colonized by Cutibacterium acnes, the main bacterium that causes acne vulgaris) and damages the hair follicles by producing lipolytic enzymes that change the sebum from fraction to dense (thick) form leading to inflammatory effect.

 Moreover, S. epidermidis biofilm formation by releasing the exopolysaccharide intercellular adhesion (PIA) provides the susceptible anaerobic environment to P. acnes colonisation and protects it from the innate human immunity molecules.

 Both P. acnes and S. epidermidis can interact to protect the host skin health from pathogens colonisation.
 But in the case of competition, they use the same carbon source (i.e. glycerol) to produce short chain fatty acids which act as antibacterial agent against each other.
 Also, S. epidermidis helps in skin homeostasis and reduces the P. acnes pathogenic inflammation by decreasing the TLR2 protein production that induces the skin inflammation.